dorukaksoy/HierarchicalCRF/sample_vision_processing_pipeline/README.md

 Please contact will.bowman@uci.edu if the above link does not work.

+The model should be placed in the "sample_vision_processing_pipeline" directory and named "Machine_Vision.model".

 ### User Guide for Script Series

 This user guide provides detailed instructions for setting up and running a series of scripts on an Ubuntu system, particularly focused on a hierarchical CRF model with an optional human-in-the-loop (HITL) approach.